JWST's PEARLS: 119 multiply imaged galaxies behind MACS0416, lensing properties of caustic crossing galaxies, and the relation between halo mass and number of globular clusters at $z=0.4$: Lens model

 Our MACS0416 models used different sets of constraints and different numbers and distributions of cells as described below.
 All models used three layers in addition to the dark-matter layer.
-Layer 1 contained the two brightest cluster galaxies (BCGs); Layer 2 contained the remaining most-prominent cluster galaxies, which are ellipticals in the red sequence; and Layer 3 contained a few $z=0.12$ foreground galaxies.
+Layer 1 contained the two brightest cluster galaxies (BCGs); Layer 2 contained the remaining most-prominent cluster galaxies ($444$ galaxies brighter than magnitude $23.5$) with the bulk of them identified as members of the red sequence (414 galaxies, out of which 298 are also spectroscopically confirmed by MUSE) and an additional 30 galaxies confirmed spectroscopically by MUSE \citep{Caminha2017} but not included in our red sequence sample.
+For the spectroscopic galaxies we considered the range $0.39<z<0.41$ in order to account for the large velocity dispersion (and likely elongation along the line-of-sight) of this cluster; and Layer 3 contained a few $z=0.12$ foreground galaxies.
 This third layer contains only 3 galaxies but is included here because these foreground galaxies are near elongated arcs and play a role in their distortion.
 We expect a negligible contribution from the smooth component associated with these three galaxies so the smooth component at $z=0.12$ is not included in our model.
 We also expect a negligible contribution from small member galaxies not included in Layer 2.
-Only galaxies spectroscopically confirmed by MUSE, either as cluster members or in the $z=0.12$ group, were included.
 We assigned each galaxy's mass distribution to be proportional to the galaxy's surface brightness in JWST's F356W filter.
-This filter has the best sensitivity in the long wavelength channel of JWST. and The proportionality constant could differ for the three layers and was readjusted as part of the optimisation process. \citet{Diego2005} gave a complete description of the iterative solution process, and \citet{Sendra2014} described the model's convergence and performance based on simulated data.
-For a direct comparison with other lens modelling techniques see \cite{Meneghetti2017}
+This filter has the best sensitivity in the long wavelength channel of JWST.
+The proportionality constant could differ for the three layers and was readjusted as part of the optimisation process.
+The large scale mass around the member galaxies is modelled by the Gaussians distributed in the grid. \citet{Diego2005} gave a complete description of the iterative solution process, and \citet{Sendra2014} described the model's convergence and performance based on simulated data.
+For a direct comparison with other lens modelling techniques see \cite{Meneghetti2017}.